inmnin/EKD-ICANN2024/README.md

 Please refer to the above information to configure the environment for the experiment.

 ## 2. Fine-tune the teacher model on different datasets:
-We provide the following two ways to fine-tune the teacher model, and we recommend the first one to use the fine-tuned teacher model weights we provide directly.
+We provide the following two ways to fine-tune the teacher model.

 ### Use the fine-tuned teacher model weights we provide (recommended)
 If you wish to use the fine-tuned teacher model weights we provide, please download **https://ufile.io/a6d9dfxs**, and then replace the original folder **Teacher_Model**  with the unzipped folder **Teacher_Model**.

+Using the model weights we provide will help you replicate our experimental results.

 ### Fine-tune the teacher model by yourself (unrecommended)
 If you wish to fine-tune the teacher model by yourself, firstly, please download the base parameters used for the teacher model from **https://ufile.io/iv2e19xd**.
 (It is the same as *https://huggingface.co/bert-base-chinese/tree/main*.
 However, the original repository lacks maintenance, which might causes some problems when running.
 So we have made a copy of the model's parameters available for download)